muesli4/table-layout/README.md

 | officia deserunt mollit anim id est laborum.       |        |
 +----------------------------------------------------+--------+
 ```
 Additionally, the positioning can be specified for each column with `colsG`.
 For grids `colsAsRows` and `colsAsRowsAll` are provided.

-## Get in contact
+## Contact

-* Report issues and suggestions to the GitHub page.
+* Please report issues and suggestions to the GitHub page.
 * Any kind of feedback is welcome.
 * Contributions are much appreciated.
 Contact me first for bigger changes.